- loperamide hydrochloride

 It is expected that drugs with similar pharmacological properties may potentiate loperamide's effect and that drugs that accelerate gastrointestinal transit may decrease its effect.

-Safety in human pregnancy has not been established, although from animal studies there are no indications that loperamide HCl posseses any teratogenic or embryotoxic properties.
+Safety in human pregnancy has not been established, although from animal studies there are no indications that loperamide possesses any teratogenic or embryotoxic properties.
 As with other drugs, it is not advisable to administer loperamide 2 mg Capsules in pregnancy, especially in the first trimester.

 Small amounts of loperamide may appear in human breast milk.
 Therefore, Loperamide 2 mg Capsules is not recommended during breast-feeding.

-Women who are pregnant or breast feeding infants should therefore be advised to consult their doctor for appropriate treatment.
+Women who are breast feeding infants should therefore be advised to consult their doctor for appropriate treatment.

 The effect on human fertility has not been evaluated.